Rakhi Birla

-Rakhi Birla (born 10 June 1987) is an Indian politician serving as Deputy Speaker of Delhi Legislative Assembly.
-She has served as Cabinet Minister of Women & Child, Social Welfare and Languages in the Government of Delhi.
-She represents Mangol Puri constituency from Aam Admi Party.
+Rakhi Birla (born 10 June 1987) is an Indian politician.
+She has served as Cabinet Minister of Women & Child, Social Welfare and Languages and Deputy Speaker in the Government of Delhi.

 Early life and education

 She was born in Delhi.
-She adopted Birla as her surname when her school administration mistakenly wrote Birla instead of Bidhlan in her class 10th certificate.
-She was the youngest of four daughters.
-She did Masters in Mass Communication from NBA School Of Mass Communication, New Delhi.
-Her family was into social causes for four generations, from her great-grandfather and then grandfather who joined the struggle for India's independence.
+She adopted Birla as her surname when her school administration mistakenly wrote Birla instead of Bidhlan in her class 10th certificate as she belonged to the Scheduled Caste category.
+She is the youngest of her parents' four daughters.
+She did Masters in Mass Communication from NBA School of Mass Communication, New Delhi.
+Her family has been into social causes for four generations, from her great-grandfather and then grandfather who joined the struggle for India's independence.

 Career

-She joined a local television channel, Jain T.V., as a trainee reporter after completing her education.
-She has total 7 months experience of Journalism with Jain TV.
+She joined a local television channel, Jain TV, as a trainee reporter after completing her education.
+In total, she had 7 months' experience in journalism with Jain TV.

 Political career

 She came into contact with Arvind Kejriwal during Jan Lokpal Bill movement.
-She joined Aam Aadmi Party later and contested 2013 Delhi legislative assembly election from Mangolpuri and defeated four times MLA Raj Kumar Chauhan of Indian National Congress.
-She was sworn in as a Cabinet minister of Women and Child, Social Welfare and Languages in Delhi Government and became the youngest ever Cabinet Minister of Delhi (28 December 2013 to 14 February 2014).
+She joined Aam Aadmi Party later and contested the 2013 Delhi Legislative Assembly election from Mangolpuri and defeated four-time MLA Raj Kumar Chauhan of Indian National Congress.
+She was sworn in as a cabinet minister of Women and Child, Social Welfare and Languages in Delhi Government and became the youngest ever Cabinet Minister of Delhi (28 December 2013 to 14 February 2014).
 She lost to BJP's Udit Raj in the 2014 Lok Sabha election from North West Delhi.
-Ms. Rakhi Birla was elected as Deputy Speaker of Delhi Legislative Assembly on 10 June 2016.
-She is the youngest ever Deputy Speaker of Delhi Legislative Assembly.
+She was elected as Deputy Speaker of Delhi Legislative Assembly on 10 June 2016, becoming the youngest ever deputy speaker of the Delhi assembly.
+She lost to BJP's Kailash Gangwal in the 2025 Delhi Legislative Assembly.